AdaptiveMe/adaptive-ide-products/README.md

 ### About This Project

-Adaptive.me IDE based on Jetbrains IntelliJ IDEA Community.
-This project is used by all Adaptive.me IDE products.
+Adaptive.me IDE Products project based on Adaptive.me IDE Base.

 ### About Adaptive Runtime Platform